 All the major providers offer decent internet security of a similar standard, with minor variations.
 Check each provider’s website for the full details of the level of protection on offer, including how many devices are covered.

-- Sky Broadband – Offers Sky Broadband Shield to all its customers, which protects any devices connected to your router from malware, phishing and viruses.
+- Sky Broadband – Offers Sky Broadband Shield free to all its customers, which protects any devices connected to your router from malware, phishing and viruses.
 It also includes Safe Search that filters out explicit content

 Frequently asked questions

 Do I need additional security beyond what my provider offers for free?

 In the majority of cases, the security software provided by your internet provider will be more than adequate.
 Check whether you need to install it yourself however when your service goes live, otherwise you will not be protected.

 With your internet security installed and any updates to software regularly run, internet banking is perfectly safe.
 In addition, all the banks require several levels of security to their customers for added peace of mind when banking online.